Older Adult Infolink

 L2G 2B6

-Provides emergency shelter for women and their children who are homeless for any reason in a safe, homelike environment.
+Provides emergency shelter for women, gender diverse individuals and their children who are homeless for any reason in a safe, homelike environment.

-The facility holds a total of 20 shelter beds, 6 Onsite Transitional Housing Beds; shared washroom/bath/shower facilities and provides breakfast, lunch and dinner to the residents.
+The facility holds a total of 20 shelter beds in shared rooms, shared washroom/bath/shower facilities and provides breakfast, lunch and dinner to the residents.

-The facility is staffed by women's advocates who work with residents to assist them in goal planning and accessing community resources in their search for affordable housing.
+The facility is staffed by advocates who work with guests to assist in goal planning and accessing community resources in their search for affordable housing.

 https://www.ywcaniagararegion.ca